SameemC/architecture-analytics-mcp/README.md

 **Benchmarks are against your own history, not the industry.** A firm with a narrow project history will get narrow benchmarks.
-The tools report pool size and will tell you when filters had to be relaxed — pay attention to those notes.
+The tools report pool size and will tell you when filters had to be relaxed  *pay attention to those notes*.

 **The LLM interprets; it does not decide.** Analyst narratives are grounded in your data but should be treated as a starting point for a PM conversation, not